AnyChart/link-checker/README.md

 (link-checker/start-by-sitemap-url
   "https://docs.anychart.com/sitemap"
-  {;; function for filtering links which to process :check-fn         (fn [url data]
+  {;; function for filtering links to process :check-fn         (fn [url data]
                        (.contains url "//docs.anychart.com"))
-   ;; function which will be invoked each itaration to control process :iteration-fn     (fn [iteration urls-count remaining-checked-urls-count total-urls-count]
+   ;; function which to be invoked for each iteration to control the process :iteration-fn     (fn [iteration urls-count remaining-checked-urls-count total-urls-count]
-                       (println "Iteration: " iteration urls-count remaining-checked-urls-count total-urls-count)) ;; each loop it sends 100 requests
+                       (println "Iteration: " iteration urls-count remaining-checked-urls-count total-urls-count)) ;; each loop sends 100 requests
    :max-loop-count   50
    ;; apply to urls like '//example.com'
    :default-protocol "https"